 Myanmar finds more bodies in mass grave; UN seeks rapid aid increase

-YANGON/DHAKA: Myanmar's army unearthed the bodies of 17 Hindu villagers on Monday, taking to 45 the number authorities suspect were killed by Muslim insurgents last month at the onset of a wave of violence that has sent 436,000 refugees fleeing to Bangladesh.
+YANGON: Myanmar's army unearthed the bodies of 17 Hindu villagers on Monday (Sep 25), taking to 45 the number authorities suspect were killed by Muslim insurgents last month at the onset of a wave of violence that has sent 436,000 refugees fleeing to Bangladesh.

 The bodies have been found since Sunday buried outside a village in Rakhine State in western Myanmar, where bloodshed erupted on Aug.
 25 when Rohingya Muslim insurgents launched coordinated attacks on about 30 police posts and an army camp.